ong-wei-hong/top-mini-message-board/README.md

 <p>go to <a href='localhost:3000'>localhost:3000</a></p>

 ## Note
-No database is used and the message is appended to the end of an initialised js array.
-So the message will disappear upon server reset.
+<p>No database is used and the message is appended to the end of an initialised js array.
+So the message will disappear upon server reset.</p>
+<p>Visit my demo at <a href="https://mini-message-board-2.herokuapp.com/">mini-message-board-2.herokuapp.com</a></p>